streamdata-gallery-organizations/versapay/_listings/versapay/apiexportsdisputes-get-openapi.md

       - Batches
     post:
       summary: Import a CSV File
+      description: |-
-      description: "When uploading a CSV-formatted file it\u2019s helpful to use your language/framework tooling to simplify the [multipart/form-data](https://www.ietf.org/rfc/rfc2388.txt)
+        When uploading a CSV-formatted file it???s helpful to use your language/framework tooling to simplify the [multipart/form-data](https://www.ietf.org/rfc/rfc2388.txt) file upload.
+        ### Size Limit
-        file upload.\n### Size Limit\nThe file cannot exceed 25MB.\n### Layouts\nPlease
+        The file cannot exceed 25MB.
+        ### Layouts
-        contact support@versapay.com or reach out to your implementation specialist for standard inbound CSV file layouts."
+        Please contact support@versapay.com or reach out to your implementation specialist for standard inbound CSV file layouts.
       operationId: importBatchFile
       x-api-path-slug: apiimports-post
       parameters: